jonniespratley/javascript-learning-material/modern-javascript-2/README.md

-This will be topics about Modern JavaScript II
+# Modern JavaScript - Part II
+The following are topics on Modern JavaScript.

 * [JavaScript Modules](./javascript-modules.md)